SKIP TO CONTENT

 matricide

-the murder of your mother
+the murder of one's own mother

 patricide